Dennis crunched through fresh snow, the soles of his thick black Santa boots leaving heavy imprints in that new ivory powder.

 “You hear, but you don’t listen,” said Santa with a shake of his wizened head.
 “I’m giving you the only gifts you deserve, Dennis…ones, I think, you will put to immediate use with your ‘unique’ talents…My first gift to you, of course, is a new axe.”

 Dennis watched as the two little elves that had stolen his old red fire axe trotted back in from a side room and laid down another fire axe in front of him.
 This one was brand new, a big red bow tied around the unworn haft, that haft painted white with red stripes in the manner of a candy cane.
-The two little thieves that had stolen his first axe then trotted off, giggling as they disappeared from view, disappearing back into the side room they had entered from.
+The two little thieves that had stolen his first axe then trotted off, giggling as they disappeared from view, disappearing back into the side room from whence they came.

 Dennis picked up this new axe, put forth a grim smile, and tried to stand.
 He cried out once from the pain that was coursing through him, pain due to his various injuries, but he managed to stand again through sheer willpower.